goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 # zaruba please addFastAppEventHandler -i
 ```

+For more detailed information, please visit [adding an event handler section](_docs/adding-a-new-module/adding-an-event-handler.md)

 # 🤙 How to add an RPC handler

 When you have multiple apps in your system, they need to talk to each other and get appropriate responses.
 This is called RPC (Remote Procedure Call).